SCCM Configure Settings for Client PKI certificates ConfigMgr

 Following are some of the thought points I have in mind and implemented in my lab environment.

-Intune to deploy Root CA certs to Internet-connected client devices, or If you have domain-joined machines, then you can use group policy to deploy root CA cert.
+• Intune can deploy Root CA certs to Internet-connected client devices, or if you have domain-joined machines, you can use group policy to deploy Root CA certs.

 Server PKI Cert for MP/SUP – IIS HTTPS communication (Or else we can use SCCM generated cert as you can see in the post)